Shubhashree3/TreeView/README.md

 The assets directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.

 Here main.css is used as default css for all components.
+Screenshots directory contains all screenshots of the code.

 ### `components`